AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
 I am currently working as a Python developer.
 Exploring the  faschinating world of Data Science.

-### :dart:  Things that I'm currently working on:
+### :dart:  Things that I have expereince with:
+* Machine Learning & Deep Learning
 * Building applications using Python
 * REST apis using Flask Framework
-* Solving interesting use cases using Machine Learning
+* Solving interesting use cases using Data Science

 #### Want to connect?
 You can find me here: